-ABI supports innovative solutions and incentives to help businesses and employees overcome barriers to employment, such as childcare and adequate and available workforce housing.
+ABI supports innovative solutions and incentives to help businesses and employees overcome barriers to employment, such as child-care and adequate and available workforce housing.
 ABI supports legislative efforts to recruit, retrain and retain talent in the state.
-ABI encourages the Legislature to continue funding Future Ready lowa, Elevate lowa, work-based learning opportunities, apprenticeship programs, and other initiatives that will help upskill our existing workforce and prepare students for the careers of tomorrow.
-ABI supports revising qualifications and age restrictions for age appropriate employment.
-Further, as part of ensuring a qualified workforce, ABI encourages the Legislature to maintain policies that are conducive to safe workplaces and that allow employers to address drug and alcohol use.
+ABI encourages the Legislature to continue funding Future Ready lowa, work-based learning opportunities, apprenticeship programs, and other initiatives that will help upskill our existing workforce and prepare students for the careers of tomorrow.
+Further, as part of ensuring a qualified workforce, ABI encourages the Legislature to support policies conducive to safe workplaces that allow employers to address drug and alcohol use.